 Why should I bother recycling motor oil?
 What happens if I don’t?

 Best case, your oil is burned as fuel.
 Worst case, your oil doesn’t get to a disposal center.
-Remember, oil floats on top of water, and if your oil gets loose, especially during a rain storm, it will drift away down stream, towards the ocean.
+Remember, oil floats on top of the water, and if your oil gets loose, especially during a rain storm, it will drift away downstream, towards the ocean.
 Remember the recent oil spill in the Gulf of Mexico?
 That’s causing a lot of chaos.

 So?
 A little bit of oil never hurt anyone.

 That is debatable, but in any event, the problem is that it isn’t a little bit of oil.
 It’s a lot.
 If everyone in California just let their motor oil wash away, for one year, the amount would be over 500 million gallons.
 Oil is one of the most harmful and common water contaminants; 1 gallon of used oil has the potential to contaminate 1 million gallons of fresh water.
 This has led to used motor oil accounting for 40% of the pollution in America’s waterways.